Built-in Types Overview¶

 interactive#4: ["Costa Rica","Honduras"]

-For now, you can use only Int
+For now, you can use only Int or String keys.
+We hope to expand support to

 user-defined key types in the future (see issue#29).